tropicalraisel/semver-regexp/README.md

 ## Usage

-There are two functions, one which strictly matches a semantic version, and another default function that permits version strings starting with `~`, `^`, or `v`.
+There are two functions, one default function that permits semantic version strings starting with `~`, `^`, or `v`, and another which strictly matches a semantic version.

 ```javascript
 import valid, { isValidSemanticVersion } from '@tropicalraisel/semver-regexp'